kofemann/rpc-sec-oidc/draft-tigran-nfsv4-rpcsecoidc.md

 GSS-API is not required anymore for data integrity and privacy, however, to ensure user identity in a shared environment, like public and private clouds, the Kerberos principles are still needed.

-Though the RPCSEC_GSS has proven it's maturity the other data access protocols, like HTTPS, rely on a different technology, namely, TLS, which is responsible for in-transit data protection, and bearer tokens, like OAuth2 (RFC 6749 & RFC 6750), OpenID
+Though the RPCSEC_GSS has proven its maturity the other data access protocols, like HTTPS, rely on a different technology, namely, TLS, which is responsible for in-transit data protection, and bearer tokens, like OAuth2 (RFC 6749 & RFC 6750), OpenID
 Connect, which is responsible for user authentication and authorization.